 Step 6: technical rehearsal

 Before the rehearsal, identify your technical leader: at least one of your team members should be savvy with the webinar platform so they can be the "Host".
 This person will assist and guide the team and speakers through any technical elements (such as video camera sharing, breakout rooms, polling, etc).
-It is helpful to inform your technical leader of elements such as polling, breakouts, etc that you are hoping to make use of prior to the technical rehearsal, so they can be prepared.
-Be sure to use same technical leader for the live event.
+It is helpful to inform your technical leader of elements such as polling, breakouts, etc that you are hoping to make use of before the technical rehearsal, so they can be prepared.
+Be sure to use the same technical leader for the live event.

 Please make use of HBA's Zoom tech support tips.
-These are a collection of technical tips and nuances that HBA's staff have learned over the years, which will help you to run your event smoothly and look polished.
+These are a collection of technical tips and nuances that HBA's staff have learned over the years, which will help you run your event smoothly and look polished.

 During the tech rehearsal: